Keep school lunches safe in the heat

-The school holidays are over but summer isn’t, and we’re bound to have more hot days before the season ends.
-So how can you avoid making yourself or your kids sick when packing picnics or school lunches in the heat?
+The school holidays are over but there are more hot days on the cards, so how can you avoid making yourself or your kids sick when packing picnics or school lunches in the heat?

 But harmful bacteria that cause food poisoning can still end up in lunchboxes and picnics.
 Controlling the temperature of the food can help minimise the chance of getting sick, or the severity of any food-borne illness.

 When left out in the heat, foods such as meat, cheese, fish and milk will spoil and start to smell because of bacteria such as Pseudomonas.
 But while it's certainly not a good idea for your child to nibble on spoiled foods, such bacteria don't usually result in gastrointestinal symptoms.

 More Info: Check out the food standards website

 On the other hand, more than four million Australians get food poisoning each year.
 The bacteria responsible for the majority of cases; Salmonella, Campylobacter, Staphylococcus aureus, E. coli and Listeria; usually come from animal faeces and soil.
 They don't change the appearance, smell or taste of food.

 The contaminated food can cause symptoms such as nausea, diarrhoea, vomiting, abdominal cramps and chills as soon as 30 minutes after ingestion.

 The cause of a specific food poisoning case can be hard to determine.
 Often the contaminated food is completely consumed and mild cases of diarrhoea can easily be caused by exposure to irritants such as gluten or lactose, as by a toxin, bacteria or virus.
 It's usually only when multiple people eating the same food get sick that the source is traced and investigated.

 Bacteria flourish in the heat